 By the end of the week, my experiment with positivity and manifestation had been completed.
 The results?
-I had a job interview, and promise of a new job.
+I had a job interview and the promise of a new job.
 Essentially my dream job.
 Days later, the official job offer.
 I was overjoyed!
-For so long I had struggled, felt like a failure, like I would never be able to overcome this obstacle.
+For so long I had struggled, felt like a failure like I would never be able to overcome this obstacle.
 Here I was, finally able to do it!
 Relief flooded over me.
-For the first time in a long time I was happy with how things in my life was going.
+For the first time in a long time, I was happy with how things in my life was going.

 Positivity and Manifestation: Tools for a Happier Life